rsta2/circle-docs/docs/subsystems/graphics.rst

 Graphics
 ~~~~~~~~

-Circle provides several options for implementing graphical user interfaces (GUI) and for generating pixel and vector graphics on an attached HDMI or composite TV display.
+Circle provides several options for implementing graphical user interfaces (GUI) and for generating pixel and vector graphics on an attached HDMI, composite TV display or external displays with SPI/I2C interface.
 These options are described in this section.

 C2DGraphics
 ^^^^^^^^^^^

-The class ``C2DGraphics`` is part of the Circle base library and can be used to generate pixel graphics on a frame buffer, which is provided by the class :cpp:class:`CBcmFrameBuffer`.
+The class ``C2DGraphics`` is part of the Circle base library and can be used to generate pixel graphics on a dot-matrix display, which is provided by the class :cpp:class:`CDisplay`.

 .. code-block:: cpp